-Even though we all acknowledge the importance of downtime for our personal and professional well-being… I don’t think we all do such a great job of preparing and managing it.
+Even though we all acknowledge the importance of downtime for our personal and professional well-being… I don’t think we all do such a great job of preparing for it or REALLY enjoying it.

 Do you sometimes feel that it is easier to stay in go mode than to plan and successfully execute a pause?

-Here are a few insights in case you are anything like me and need a little help switching reels:
+Here are a few insights in case you find yourself needing a little help switching reels:

 Actively envision the wonderful time you will have once you are off.
-A book you want to read, a movie you want to watch, a museum you want to visit, a friend you want to connect with, a room you want to decorate…I could go on and on.
+A book you want to read, a movie you want to watch, a museum you want to visit, a friend you want to connect with, a room you want to decorate…you get the picture.
 Choose an activity that is completely outside of your normal routine and give yourself something to look forward to.
-For those of you that tend to over-plan, you may want to do the opposite…choose no activity at all and go completely unscripted for a few days.
+For those of you who tend to over-plan, you may want to do the opposite…choose no activity at all and go completely unscripted for a few days.